 Turn Initiation: It’s pretty easy edge to edge and it goes where you want it to go.
 It’s a fun board to turn and we like how it turns better with XC2 BTX.
 It’s not anything really amazing but just a better slightly more springy pop from edge to edge.

 Skidded Turns: Even though there is more camber it’s still easy to skid out if you get off your game and its still a ride that is very forgiving for intermediate riders.
 It’s nothing like C3 which is pretty much camber when it comes to how it catches.

 Carving: Definitely better and it’s still not C3 but a big improvement over the older EC2 Model.
 It’s the kind of board that you can have a lot of fun carving with on your way to the park or when you feel like riding the mountain.
 It’s gone from being an average carver to being a good carver.
 I personally still like the XC2 BTX TRS a little better but it still lays into a carve pretty well.
-You don’t have to squat and get your knees out over the camber in a monkey stance to really keep the tip/tail from washing out like you do with a lot of hybrid rocker rides.
+You don’t have to squat and get your knees out over the camber in a monkey stance to really keep the tip/tail from washing out as you do with a lot of hybrid rocker rides.
 You can keep your knees a little closer together with the XC2 Space case now.